alpersonalwebsite/react/Redux.md

 export default rootReducer;
 ```

-Note: combineReducers() will reduce the reducers to a single or main one, which will call every "child reducer" and set each property state.
+Note: `combineReducers()` will reduce the reducers to a single or main one, which will call every "child reducer" and set/handle each property of our state.

 So for the previous reducers the shape of the store will be...